 The week preceding the opening of the regular session is devoted to general assembly, tests, physical examination, lectures, and payment of fees.
-Entering freshmen are required to report Monday, Sept.
-12, 1955, for the fall session, and to participate in all Orientation Week activities.
+Entering freshmen must report Monday, Sept.
+10, 1956, for the fall session, and participate in all Orientation Week activities.